AlexColmer/tech201_vertualisation/README2.md

 grep is how we search things. grep test will find the word test in a file if it does exist. * measn were does this thing come up in the whjole folder

 ### wild card

+## Persmision with ls -l

+`r`- stands for read (they can read the file)

+`w`- write (allows us to change the contents of the file)

+`x`- execute (they can execute and run the file)

+Owner (of the file)- Group(who have acces) - Other/all

+`chmod` change file (ch) mode bits (mod). changes permission of who can use the file.

+u  = user/owner
+g = group
+o = owner

+user - group - other

+                read    write   execute
+setting:          0        0       0
+binary value:     4        2       1

+4 + 2 + 1 = 7
+777 -> all permissions for all user/group/other

+755 -> user can do everything group and other can read and execute.

+`top` is a task manager

+`kill -9 process number` will kill a really stuborn process

+the & runs your process in the back ground and stops your process from locking you out until it is completed

+`ctrl z` stops the process

+`fg` restarts the process foreground

+`tree